SAP/quality-continuous-traceability-monitor/CONTRIBUTING.md

 Use the [issue tracker](https://github.com/SAP/quality-continuous-traceability-monitor/issues) to find ways to contribute.
 Find a bug or a feature, mentioned in the issue that you will take care of.

-Technically, you should fork this repository, make changes in your own fork, and then submit a pull-request.
+Technically, you fork this repository, make changes in your own fork, and then submit a pull-request.
 All new code should have been thoroughly tested end-to-end in order to validate implemented features and the presence or lack of defects.